satnam3110/Testing-AE-using-TestNG-and-Selenium-Webdriver/README.md

 5. TestPaymentType

-To run run downlod the Maven project source code in sts/eclipse tool.
+To run run download the Maven project source code in sts/eclipse tool.
 1. download the project and import it in sts/esclipse as Maven project.
 2. download geckodriver from https://github.com/mozilla/geckodriver/releases/tag/v0.26.0
 3. set the -Dwebdriver.gecko.driver="/change /this to your path of /geckodriver" run configuration-->VM Argument